Eyevinn/mp4ff/README.md

 The second step is to start producing media segments.
 They should use the timescale that was set when creating the init segment.
-Generally, that timescale should be chosen so that the sample durations have exact values without rounding errors.
+Generally, that timescale should be chosen so that the sample durations have exact values without rounding errors, e.g. 48000 for 48kHz audio.

 A media segment contains one or more fragments, where each fragment has a `moof` and a `mdat` box.
 If all samples are available before the segment is created, one can use a single fragment in each segment.
 Example code for this can be found in `examples/segmenter`.
+For low-latency MPEG-DASH generation, short-duration fragments are added to the segment as the corresponding media samples become available.

 A simple, but not optimal, way of creating a media segment is to first create a slice of `FullSample` with the data needed.
 The definition of `mp4.FullSample` is